-As of the end of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$3,124,082 a decrease of \$50,631 from the prior year.
-Of this amount, \$7,283 is non-spendable and \$1,324,211 is assigned for capital projects.
+As of the end of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$3,297,291 an increase of \$173,210 from the prior year.
+Of this amount, \$2,913 is non-spendable, and \$1,353,216 is assigned for capital projects.
 The assigned and unassigned fund balances are available for spending at the District's discretion.

-The general fund is the chief operating fund of the District.
-At the end of the current fiscal year, unassigned fund balance of the general fund was \$1,792,588.
-As a measure of the general fund's liquidity, it may be useful to compare unassigned fund balance to the total fund expenditures.
-The unassigned fund balance represents 57.4% of total general fund expenditures.
+The general fund is the district's chief operating fund.
+At the end of the current fiscal year, the unassigned fund balance was \$1,941,162.
+Comparing the unassigned fund balance to total fund expenditures may be useful in measuring the general fund's liquidity.
+The unassigned fund balance represents 57.02% of total general fund expenditures.